lalrpop/lalrpop/README.md

 - The [tutorial] covers the basics of setting up a LALRPOP parser.
 - For the impatient, you may prefer the [quick start guide] section, which describes how to add LALRPOP to your `Cargo.toml`.
+- Returning users of LALRPOP may benefit from the [cheat sheet].
 - The [advanced setup] chapter shows how to configure other aspects of LALRPOP's preprocessing.
 - If you have any questions join our [gitter lobby].